activewarehouse/activewarehouse-etl/docs/getting_started.md

 Be sure to run through the <a href="/docs/installation.html">Installation page</a> to get the gem installed first.

-ActiveWarehouse ETL uses ActiveRecord to configure databases that it will connect to, whether that be the `etl_execution` that it uses internally to track status or the databases you are using in your control scripts.
+ActiveWarehouse ETL currently uses ActiveRecord to connect to databases that are configured, whether that be the `etl_execution` that it uses internally to track status or the databases you are using in your control scripts.

-We need to create a `database.yml` file to configure ActiveRecord, ActiveWarehouse ETL will look for this `config/database.yml` in your current directory.
-Here's an starter example:
+We need to create a `database.yml` file to configure ActiveRecord, ActiveWarehouse ETL will look for a `database.yml` in the config directory.
+Here's an example:

     # APP_ROOT/config/database.yml
     etl_execution:
       database: my_app_etl_execution
       adapter: mysql